top of page

 Explanation:

 There are further universal benefits of this system, it completely transforms the landscape of how law is practiced, and the ability people have to defend their rights.
 Any one of any means could afford to take anyone or any organisation to court, without fear of being overwhelmed or legally bullied, by the greater legal resources of the defendant.
 For example an employee of a large corporation could rapidly take it to court, and receive a judgement.
 This judgment is much more liable to be fair, than in the current system.
+There is no favouring of the wealthy in our legal system, and no bullying of any nature, people of any income can afford to defend themselves.

-We wish to be clear how profound an effect our policies would have; the entirety of society would be protected at all times, and our country would radically change into a completely sociable, safe, lawful environment.
+We wish to be clear how profound an effect our policies would have; the entirety of society would be protected at all times, and our country would radically change into a more sociable, safe, lawful environment.
 This effect is further reinforced by many other policies we have, which create layer on layer of protection for everyone, see the supporting policies at the bottom.

 Wellbeing and Cost benefits of this policy.

-All of this simplification, assumption of common ground, and clear and simple law, maximises the chance of a predictable, fair, and just final outcome.
+All of this simplification, understanding of common interest, and clear and simple law, maximises the chance of a predictable, fair, and just final outcome.
 This is true in all cases; where there is agreement between b and c, or if a final decision from D is required to settle the matter.
 In addition to the huge costs savings above, the time and stress to resolve cases can be greatly reduced, or eliminated, thus creating great benefits in wellbeing too.

 Supporting policies.